Goats sleep

 And the interesting part about this is that goats cuddle themselves while they sleep.
 As a herd, they don’t all sleep at once, you can see half of them dozing off and the second half keeping watch, after which they change turn- all this is done for security due to their nature as prey.

-Also, goats do not undergo unihemispheric sleep (which is sleeping with one part of the brain alert).
+Also, goats do not undergo unihemispheric sleep (sleeping with one part of the brain alert).
 However, reptiles, birds, and marine mammals are known for unihemispheric sleep due to the hostility of their environment.

-However, for safety purposes, goats rely more on their light sleep than unihemispheric sleep.
+However, goats rely more on their light sleep than unihemispheric sleep for safety purposes.
 You can never catch a goat sleeping with either both or one of the eyes open.

 While making bedding for your goats, one important aspect that shouldn’t be left out is the place’s safety.
 It is advised that you make a barn or pen house for them to sleep in and ensure that their bedding, which is the ground, is dry and clean.

-However, during winter, when the ground freeze, you will have to cover the ground with a couple of pallets inside an enclosed stall or 3-sided shelter for maximum protection against the cold.
+However, when the ground freezes in winter, you will have to cover the ground with a couple of pallets inside an enclosed stall or 3-sided shelter for maximum protection against the cold.
 Apart from pallets, you can use straw, wood shavings, or even leaves as bedding for the goats during winter.

 Also, ensure you change them regularly to avoid them getting soiled, which may lead to the growth of harmful bacteria and worms in a very soiled state.
 This is because goats can defecate waste where they sleep, so the bedding needs to be changed regularly for optimum health.